Mara Viveros Vigoya

-Mara Viveros Vigoya (born 1956) is a Colombian academic.
+Mara Viveros Vigoya (born February 6, 1956) is a Colombian academic.

 Life

-Vigoya was born in Cali, Colombia on February 6, 1956.
+Viveros Vigoya was born in Cali, Colombia on February 6, 1956.
 She studied at the Lycée Français Paul Valéry de Cali and received her PhD in Anthropology at the Ecole des Hautes Etudes en Sciences Sociales in Paris (EHESS).

-She is a professor at the Department of Anthropology and the School of Gender Studies at the Universidad Nacional de Colombia in Bogota, Colombia where she has taught and conducted research since 1998.
+She is a professor at the Department of Anthropology and the School of Gender Studies at the Universidad Nacional de Colombia in Bogotá, Colombia where she has taught and conducted research since 1998.
 She is also the co-director of Research Group "Interdisciplinary Group for Gender Studies".

-She has participated as a member of the School of Social Science at the Institute for Advanced Studies in Princeton (NJ) and has been invited, at the Institut des Hautes Etudes sur l’Amérique Latine (IHEAL) and the EHESS of Paris, the Federal University of Bahia in Brazil and the Center for Gender Studies (CALAS) at the Universidad de Guadalajara and UAM-Xochimilco (Mexico).
+She has participated as a member of the School of Social Science at the Institute for Advanced Study in Princeton (NJ) and has been invited, at the Institut des Hautes Etudes sur l’Amérique Latine (IHEAL) and the EHESS of Paris, the Federal University of Bahia in Brazil and the Center for Gender Studies (CALAS) at the Universidad de Guadalajara and UAM-Xochimilco (Mexico).
 She was the president of the Latin American Studies Association.

 Her research interests include issues related to the relationship between social differences and inequalities, and intersections of gender, sexuality, class, race and ethnicity in the social dynamics of Latin American societies.
 She has published on these subjects.